ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

 The ``'<args>'`` argument is the actual data you'll pass to the topic, in the structure you just discovered in the previous section.

 The turtle (and commonly the real robots which it is meant to emulate) require a steady stream of commands to operate continuously.
 So, to get the turtle moving, and keep it moving, you can use the following command.
 It's important to note that this argument needs to be input in YAML syntax.
 Input the full command like so:

 .. code-block:: console

-  ros2 topic pub --rate 1 /turtle1/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 1.8}}"
+  ros2 topic pub /turtle1/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 1.8}}"

-``--rate 1`` is an optional argument which tells ``ros2 topic pub`` to publish the command in a steady stream at 1 Hz.
+With no command-line options, ``ros2 topic pub`` publishes the command in a steady stream at 1 Hz.

 .. image:: images/pub_stream.png

 At times you may want to publish data to your topic only once (rather than continuously).
 To publish your command just once add the ``--once`` option.

 .. code-block:: console